The best choice of sink

 Which sink material is best for you?

 When looking for a sink for your new kitchen, you’ll come across three different sink materials.
-There are sinks made of stainless steel, ceramic sinks and granite sinks, or composite kitchen sinks made of a high proportion of granite and a number of other components.
+There are sinks made of stainless steel, ceramic sinks and silgranite sinks, or composite kitchen sinks made of a high proportion of silgranite and a number of other components.
 These include Silgranit sinks.
 This invariably leads you to wonder which sink material is best and right for you?

 Which sink material is best and right for you?